sofiafer08/CyberHojaldre/Introduction.md

 The design of our chassis was made from scratch using Autodesk Fusion 360.
 Since the motors we agreed upon were compatible with LEGO components, it was only natural that our design was based on these same pieces.
 We have a simple structure inspired on a ladder-frame chassis, since our main objectives can be accomplished with a reliable base.

 ## Power and Sensor Management
 ## Obstacle Management
 ## Open Challenge Programming
 ## Programming Challenge Obstacles
 ## Components

+POP has a variety of parts that make up both his hardware and software.
+This includes: